 Holy Family Parish in Kirkland, Washington, initiated the New Bethlehem Project in October 2014 as part of its strategic planning process.
-A group of volunteers, headed by Linda DeBoldt and John Goddard, identified homelessness as an issue the parish wanted to address as a community.
+A group of volunteers, guided by Father Kurt Nagel and facilitated by Linda DeBoldt and John Goddard, identified homelessness as an issue the parish wanted to address as a community.
 These volunteers researched the issue of homelessness by reaching out to other organizations actively serving homeless populations.

 The Holy Family Kirkland group, joined by representatives of St. Louise Parish, created a mission statement framing the actions they believed needed to be addressed.
 They identified three goals: